sbidoul/ocadays2024-odoo-project-demo/README.md

 `python3 -m odoo` from the workspace root, because python inserts the local directory in sys.path, so the `odoo/addons` directory in the workspace is picked up automatically.

+# Level 4

+In this level, we add an unmerged version of `mis_builder_budget`, from an open pull request in `requirements.in`, and pin it the `requirements.txt`.